Egorundel/tensorrt-engine_layers_inspector_cpp/README.md

 ## Description

 It looks at the layers in the engine and provides information about them.
+The information about the layers is written to a `json` file.
 However, in order to have as much information about the layers as possible, when creating the engine, use:
 1. if you are building the engine from C++ code
 ```cpp
 config->setProfilingVerbosity(nvinfer1::ProfilingVerbosity::kDETAILED);